 The project received several sustainability awards including the Environment and Sustainability Initiative of the Year at the New Civil Engineer (NCE) Tunnelling Festival 2019 for its sustainable management of uncontaminated excavation material, transported by barge rather than by road and fully re-used in construction projects in the Sydney area.
-In 2020, the project obtained two important awards confirming its high quality and innovation levels: the Major Project of the Year at the International Tunnelling Association (ITA) Awards and the Tunnelling Project of the Year at the NCE Tunnelling Festival 2020.
-Lastly, in May 2022 the project won the prestigious Australian Construction Achievement Award.
+In 2020, the project obtained two important awards confirming major European transport axes, as at 31 December 2021 the activities focused mainly on the organisation of the consortium.